ipostuma/SLP_NUAA/Lecture_01/README.md

 ## Introduction to Git Repository

 Git is a distributed version control system that allows multiple people to work on a project simultaneously without overwriting each other's changes.
 It keeps track of changes to files and directories, allowing you to revert to previous versions if needed.
+Go [here](Intro_Git.md) to better understand how to use a git repository in combination with github.

 #### What is GitHub?
 GitHub is a web-based platform that uses Git.
 It provides a graphical interface and additional features like issue tracking, project management, and collaboration tools.